hambrosia/meme-sieve/README.md

 ### Copy
-To copy the memes to another foloder, use the following:
+To copy the memes to another foloder, use a variation of the following:

 ```shell
 ./main.py | while read filename; do cp "$filename" "../output_folder/$filename"; done